Breadcrumb

 Topic Contents

-If you have diabetes, your doctor will give you blood sugar goals and recommendations for treating high blood sugar.
-Here are some general guidelines.
+Your doctor will give you goals for your blood sugar and recommend ways to treat high blood sugar.
+Here are some general guidelines for treating it.

-Follow these steps if blood sugar is over the target range set by your doctor, for two or more readings a few hours apart.
+Follow these steps if your blood sugar is over the target range set by your doctor.
+For two or more readings a few hours apart.

-- If the usual dose of diabetes medicine was missed, give the missed dose.
+- If you missed your usual dose of diabetes medicine, take the missed dose.

-- If the doctor has prescribed a dose of fast-acting insulin based on the blood sugar level (sliding scale), give the appropriate dose.
-If not, call the doctor for advice.
+- If your doctor prescribed a dose of fast-acting insulin based on the blood sugar level (sliding scale), give the appropriate dose.
+If not, call your doctor for advice.

-- Test for ketones, if the doctor has advised you to do so.
-If the results of the ketone test show a moderate-to-large amount of ketones, call the doctor for advice.
+- Test for ketones, if your doctor has advised you to do so.
+Call your doctor if the results show a moderate-to-large amount of ketones.

-- Extra liquids are needed to replace the fluids lost through the urine.
+- Drink extra liquids to replace the fluids lost through the urine.
 Water and sugar-free drinks are best.

-- If symptoms of high blood sugar become more noticeable or if the blood sugar level continues to rise, call the doctor.
+- If symptoms of high blood sugar become more noticeable or if your blood sugar level continues to rise, call your doctor.

-- For adults, if you start to feel drowsy or disoriented or if your blood sugar continues to rise, call 9-1-1 or other emergency services immediately.
-It's best to have someone with you if your blood sugar is this elevated so that the person can call for you.
+- If you start to feel drowsy or disoriented or if your blood sugar continues to rise, call 9-1-1 or other emergency services immediately.
+It's best to have someone with you if your blood sugar is this high so that the person can call for you.

-Follow these steps if blood sugar is extremely high (for example, over 22.0 mmol/L in a child or over 34.0 mmol/L in an adult).
-Some blood sugar meters read only levels up to about 22.0 mmol/L.
+Follow these steps if your blood sugar is extremely high—for example, over 34.0 mmol/L. Some blood sugar meters read only levels up to about 22.0 mmol/L.

-- Wash the finger carefully before checking again.
-Sometimes sugar on the skin will cause a high reading.
+- Wash and dry the finger carefully before checking again.

 - If the meter reads high, test the accuracy of the meter, and then recheck the blood sugar.